danielkunin/Deeplearning-Visualizations/article/optimization.md

 {% include article/optimization/regression.html %}

 Here are some takeaways from the visualization:
-- The model parameters converge to values different than the ground-truth because the dataset is just a <span class="sidenote">proxy</span> for the ground-truth distribution.
+- Even if you choose the best possible hyperparameters, the trained model will not exactly match the provided ground truth (blue line) because the dataset is just a <span class="sidenote">proxy</span> for the ground-truth distribution.
-- The larger is the training set size, the closer are your trained model parameters to the parameters used to generate the data.
+- The larger the training set size, the closer your trained model parameters will be to the parameters used to generate the data.
 - If your learning rate is too large, your algorithm won't converge.
 If it is too small, your algorithm will converge slowly.
-- If your batch size is too small, your parameters values keep oscillating around the ground truth.
+- If your batch size is too small, your parameter values will usually oscillate around the ground truth.
-- If the initial point is close to the ground truth and the hyperparameters (learning rate and batch size) are tuned properly, your algorithm will converge quickly.
+- If the initial point (the red dot) is close to the ground truth and the hyperparameters (learning rate and batch size) are tuned properly, your algorithm will converge quickly.

-As you see, each hyperparameter has their own impact on the convergence of your algorithm.
+As you can see, each hyperparameter has a different impact on the convergence of your algorithm.
+Let's dig deeper into each hyperparameter.

 <!-- Kian, please add, as a series of bullets, a taleaway statement for initialization, learning rate, batch size, and iterative update. -->